aamickle/MickleLab/_pages/recruit.md

 ---
 layout: page
+title: joining
 permalink: /joining/
-title: joining the lab
-description: information about joining the lab
+description: How to become part of our group
 nav: true
 nav_order: 5
 ---

 #### Graduate Students

 We currently have funding for one graduate student!